Profile photo of Joan Ellen Pransky

 Obituary

-Joan Ellen Pransky, a cherished resident of Montclair, NJ, passed away peacefully on October 22, at the age of 79.
-Joan spent her life embodying the virtues of kindness, courage, and resilience, leaving a legacy that will be deeply remembered by all who had the privilege of knowing her.
+Joan Ellen Pransky, a cherished resident of Montclair, passed away peacefully with her daughter by her side on October 22, at the age of 79.
+She spent her life embodying the virtues of kindness, courage, and humor, leaving a legacy that will be deeply remembered by all who had the privilege of knowing her.

-Joan was born in New Jersey, growing up in Bergen County.
-As a young girl, Joan learned how to think fast on her feet by trading wisecracks with the top comics in show business, important training for a budding trial attorney.
-Comedians like Buddy Hackett and Corbet Monia were frequent visitors to the home of her parents, Sharon and John Pransky.
-She learned, early on, to stand toe-to-toe with anyone and developed an agile, creative mind lethal to the Opposition.
+She was born in New Jersey and grew up in Bergen County.
+As a young girl, she learned to think on her feet by trading wisecracks with the top comics in show business, like Buddy Hackett and Corbet Monia, who were frequent visitors to the home of her parents, Sharon and John Pransky, and her sister, Frannie.

-Joan was not only a formidable professional - admired for her integrity and vision - but also a devoted mother to her beloved daughter, Leah, and devoted grandmother to Zumi and Mari, and Leah's partner Tim.
-Her family was the center of her world, and she constantly demonstrated the power of being family-focused through her tireless support, unconditional love, and generous spirit.
+Joan was not only a formidable professional – admired for her integrity and vision – but also a devoted mother to her beloved daughter, Leah, and grandmother to Zumi and Mari, and Leah’s partner Tim.
+She exemplified unconditional love.
+She prioritized Leah above all, creating a wonderful childhood filled with laughter, adventure, and love.
+She brought that same joy and dedication to her grandchildren, who adored being with her and whose favorite thing was to join her for her morning coffee.
 Joan was a role model to many, showing that balancing career and family was not just possible but rewarding.

-Throughout her life, Joan faced challenges with immense strength and grace.
+Throughout her life, she faced challenges with strength and humor.
+She believed everything in life could be made better with a well-timed joke.
 Her courage and resilience were sources of inspiration to those around her, traits she imparted to her daughter, Leah, whom she adored beyond measure.

-Joan’s passing leaves a profound void in the hearts of her family and friends, yet her spirit will live on through the countless lives she touched.
-She devoted her time on this earth to uplifting others and contributing to the betterment of the world, forging deep and meaningful connections with everyone she befriended.
-She will be remembered not only for her achievements and unwavering strength but for the warmth, love, and light she brought into the world.
+Her passing leaves a profound void in the hearts of her family and friends, yet her spirit will live on through the countless lives she touched.
+She devoted her time on this earth to uplifting others, loving her friends, and contributing to the betterment of the world.
+Joan left behind so many physical reminders of her love in all of the beautiful handmade ceramics and wonderful gifts she thoughtfully chose for friends and family during her travels.
+She will be remembered for the warmth, love, and laughter she brought into the world.

-Joan Ellen Pransky will be deeply missed but forever remembered, her legacy of kindness and determination a beacon for generations to come.
+Joan will be deeply missed but forever remembered, her legacy of kindness and determination a beacon for generations to come.

 Gallery